 The main topics of historical sociology lie in questions of social change, modernisation, modernisation processes, civilizational analysis, the formation of states and nations, the formation of the world system, and globalisation trends.
 These questions are studied from a point of extensive comparative analysis involving a wide geographical perspective and long-time intervals.

 Part of the field of historical sociology comprises a number of partial and specific research areas, which include issues such as collective mentalities, habits and social memory.
 Furthermore, the program deals with problems of modernisation and social change, globalisation trends and influences, integration and disintegration processes, the relationship of continuity and discontinuity, religious and cultural pluralism, linking the global to the local, the identification of the chances and risks of social development, the analysis of conflict situations and the possibility of overcoming them.

 The need for understanding of all of these issues invokes the need for the development of adequate theoretical and methodological approaches, and also for the specific training of university students, which is possible through the study of Historical Sociology.

 Profile of a Graduate

-Throughout their study of M.A. in Historical Sociology, graduates will have covered both theoretical topics as well as practical and research-based topics.
+Throughout their study of Historical Sociology, graduates will have covered both theoretical topics as well as practical and research-based topics.